Tomas-Kaiser/docker_tutorial/README.md

 `-it` it is combination of above

 `docker run -it react-app sh` To run the container with shell (Alpine does not support bash as it is very small version of linux, onlu shell can be used to see files etc.)

+### Copying Files and Directories

+We use `COPY` & `ADD`.
+It is very similiar but `ADD` has additional features.

+`COPY` to copy all the current files & directories of the current directory

+`COPY . /app/` to copy all of the files & directories of the current directory to copy into /app/ which is an absolute path.
+To use relative path we have to use `WORKDIR` like:

+'''
+WORKDIR /app
+COPY . .
+'''

+We can also use `ADD` which has the same syntax as `COPY` but ADD has two additional features.
+With ADD we can add files from url `ADD http://.../file.json .`or if we pass compressed file it will automaticaly uncompress the file `ADD file.zp .` The best practise is to use `COPY` unless we need to use those two additional features.